rackspace/runway/docs/source/staticsite/configuration.rst

   Additional domains (beyond the `staticsite_aliases` domains or the CloudFront URL if no aliases are provided) that will be authorized by the :ref:`Auth@Edge` UserPool AppClient.
-  This parameter typically won't be needed in production environments, but can be useful in development environments to bypass Runway Auth@Edge.
+  This parameter typically won't be needed in production environments, but can be useful in development environments to allow bypassing Runway Auth@Edge.

   This should be represented as a comma delimited list of domains with protocols.
 Requires staticsite_auth_at_edge_.